fikovnik/ttc16-cra-sigma/README.md

 - `-DnumRuns=<value>` (default = 10)
 - `-DpopulationSize=<value>` (default = 64)
 - `-DmaxEvaluations=<value>` (default = 10000)

+The result of the `run.sh` is generated in `outputs` directory.
+Next to the models, it contains a CSV file (result.csv) which for each input model outputs:

+- model name
+- cohesion ration
+- coupling ration
+- CRA index
+- execution time

+There is also an `.out` file per model which records the standard output of the transformation process.

 ## Re-generating SIGMA support for the EMF model